 - Highly motivated, team player with innovative and creative thinking.

-- Strong social justice analysis and understanding of the power of community organizing to transform lives and communities.
+- Strong social justice analysis and understanding of the power of community organizing to to transform lives and communities.

 - Strong organizational skills.